How to Make Cheese Foam for Milk Tea

 Strawberry cheesecake matcha latte

 And that’s it!
 You now know how to make cheese foam for milk tea at home in just a few minutes.
 Will you give this delicious topping a try?
-I like to pour it on top of my milk tea, but you can also enjoy it with coffee or hot chocolate.
-You may want to try this slightly salty cheese foam with all your favorite beverages!

 This idea is really awesome.